 "An incredible man": Biden awards Medal of Honor to Ret.
 Col. Paris Davis for heroism in Vietnam

-Washington — President Biden on Friday awarded the Medal of Honor to Ret.
-Army Col. Paris Davis at a White House ceremony on Friday, honoring his heroism during the Vietnam War nearly 60 years ago.
+Washington — President Biden awarded the Medal of Honor to Paris Davis, a retired U.S. Army colonel and one of the first Black officers in the Green Berets, for heroism during the Vietnam War nearly 60 years ago, honoring his service at a White House ceremony on Friday.

-Davis was one of the first Black officers in the Army's elite Green Berets, but his nomination for the nation's highest combat decoration mysteriously vanished twice at the height of the civil rights movement.

 "This may be the most consequential day since I've been president," the president said.
 "This is an incredible man."

 Davis saved the lives his troops on the battlefield in Vietnam and ignored an order to evacuate until all of his teammates were extracted from intense fighting in 1965.
+His nomination for the nation's highest combat decoration mysteriously vanished twice at the height of the civil rights movement.
 Mr. Biden recounted his heroics before bestowing the Medal of Honor.

 Davis, then a captain, led an inexperienced South Vietnamese force and several other Americans on a nighttime raid against a larger Viet Cong force near Bong Son in June 1965.
 While returning, the enemy troops staged a counterattack before dawn.